Privacy Statement | Wirex

 We cooperate fully to the extent of our legal obligations in the prevention of fraud, money laundering and counter-terrorism.
 If we, or a fraud prevention agency, determine that you pose a fraud, money laundering or other criminal risk, we may refuse to provide the services you have requested, or we may stop providing existing services to you.
 A record of any fraud, money laundering or other criminal risk will be retained by the fraud prevention agencies, and may result in others refusing to provide services, financing or employment to you.
 Fraud prevention agencies can hold your information for different periods of time, and if you are considered to pose a fraud or money laundering risk, your data can be held for up to six years.
 When fraud prevention agencies process your information, they do so on the basis that they have a legitimate interest in preventing fraud and money laundering, and to verify your identity, in order to protect their business and to comply with laws that apply to them.

-By providing you with products or services, we create records containing your information, such as customer account records and activity and transaction records.
-Records can be held on a variety of media (physical or electronic) and formats, but they are primarily held electronically.
+When providing you with products or services, we create records containing your personal data, such as customer account records, activity logs, and transaction details.
+These records may exist in various formats (physical or electronic) but are primarily stored electronically.

-If you would like more information about how long we keep your information, please contact us at: Privacy@wirexapp.com
+If you want more information about how long we keep your personal data, please contact us at privacy@wirexapp.com

 Making a privacy complaint